devbisme/PadPainter/README.md

 Then PadPainter will either add or clear the highlighting to the extracted pads.

 Pressing the `Done` button will terminate PadPainter.
-Note that this will not return any highlighted pads to the original state; they will remain highlighted.
+This will not return any highlighted pads to their original state; they will remain highlighted.
 This is essential behavior for marking pins and then doing placement and routing based on the displayed information.
 It also allows you to highlight parts and then come back later and highlight further parts